Fall Leaves Preserving with Wax Paper

 Gabe munching on his apple, he sure got a work out before his nap time.

-I thought it would be fun to preserve the leaves we found, so I did a bunch of looking and decided we would preserve them with wax paper (mainly since I didn't have glycerin around the house.)
+I thought it would be fun to do some fall leaves preserving with wax paper using the leaves we found, so I did a bunch of looking and decided we would preserve them with wax paper (mainly since I didn’t have glycerin around the house.)

 First we laid a wash rag down on our work area, pulled a sheet of wax paper off, and then arranged our leaves, making sure to not let them touch or get to close to the edges.